Article

 7. Reorganise teams to reinforce the KAIZEN™ culture

-Typically, production teams are organised in silos which leads to low levels of flexibility and polyvalence within teams.
-Additionally, when deploying new processes, methods are not standardised, and teams do not have adequate training, nor enough support from superiors to adopt them.
+Typically, production teams are organized in silos which leads to low levels of flexibility and polyvalence within teams.
+Additionally, when deploying new processes, methods are not standardized, and teams do not have adequate training nor enough support from superiors to adopt them.

-Therefore, to support a deep organisational transformation, it is key to establish a strong improvement culture within the organisation - not only to increase teams’ flexibility and polyvalence, but to sustain improvements over time.
+Therefore, to support a deep organizational transformation, it is key to establish a strong improvement culture within the organization – not only to increase teams’ flexibility and polyvalence but to sustain improvements over time.

-The adoption of such a culture implies the organisation of production lines in value streams to improve flexibility and increase resource productivity, and the deployment of new standards or processes using a structured training plan to develop team members.
-A team development programme should be applied by first training the team leaders, and then assigning them the responsibility of training the team members.
+The adoption of such a culture implies the organization of production lines in value streams to improve flexibility and increase resource productivity and the deployment of new standards or processes using a structured training plan to develop team members.
+A team development program should be applied by first training the team leaders, and then assigning them the responsibility of training the team members.

 Still have some questions about transforming manufacturing operations?